allwin199/puppy-raffle-audit/audit-data/report.md

 A player who has entered the raffle could have a `fallback`/`receive` function that calls the `PuppyRaffle::refund` function again and claim another refund.
 They could continue the cycle till the contract balance is drained.

-**Impact:** All fees paid by raffle entrants could be stoken by the malicious participant.
+**Impact:** All fees paid by raffle entrants could be stolen by the malicious participant.

 **Proof of Concept:**